Best Practice I - Social Conscience

 Objective

-For instilling a spirit of social service in the young minds, the teachers encourage the students to apply their acquired knowledge and skills for the upliftment of life of downtrodden and marginalised strata of the society so that the latter also “receive beautiful things as ideas, openness, joy, healing and inclusion.”
-In reaching out to the society in this manner, the analytic, intellectual, innovative and creative capabilities are enhanced to bring constructive and positive change in the society.
+To instil a spirit of social service in the young minds, the teachers encourage the students to apply their acquired knowledge and skills for the upliftment of life of downtrodden and marginalised strata of the society so that the latter also “receive beautiful things as ideas, openness, joy, healing and inclusion.”
+In reaching out to society in this manner, the analytic, intellectual, innovative and creative capabilities are enhanced to bring constructive and positive change in the society.
 Teachers also fulfil their social responsibility by helping the needy stakeholders.

 Context

-• Illegal cultivation of cannabis in various pockets of Kullu is on the rise and more vulnerable targets are being roped in.
+- Illegal cultivation of cannabis in various pockets of Kullu is on the rise and more vulnerable targets are being roped in.
 The problem has become a highly challenging issue in the state and is being dealt with at various levels.

-• Teachers collectively help the needy students by donating money to bear academic expenses like fees, purchasing books, hostel dues etc. The teachers also contribute money to help any staff members and their families in the college whenever the dire need arises.
+- Teachers collectively help the needy students by donating money to bear academic expenses like fees, purchasing books, hostel dues etc. The teachers also contribute money to help any staff members and their families in the college whenever the dire need arises.

 Practice

 The local administration including the Health Dept., Police Dept. and NGOs, Mahila Mandals and educational institutions of the state are actively trying their best to curtail the problem of substance abuse.
-Our college has strength of above 5000 students who fall in the bracket of the most prone category to fall prey to this menace.
-We have been making various efforts to make our students aware about the perils of drug abuse and we joined hands with the Administration in massive awareness campaigns.
+Our college has the strength of above 5000 students who fall in the bracket of the most prone category to fall prey to this menace.
+We have been making various efforts to make our students awareof the perils of drug abuse and we joined hands with the Administration in massive awareness campaigns.
 Many programs were organized in collaboration with De-addiction Centre Regional Hospital Kullu Like Street plays, lectures, rallies with the motto ‘Say No to Drugs’ in Dhalpur ground, hospital premises and community service programs in nearby villages.
 Our Rovers & Rangers also actively participated in the campaign Vyapak Nashamukti Abhiyan under the project Sehbhagita –Hamari Aur Aapki started by the S.P.
 Kullu in 2017-18 and through street plays, rallies and awareness campaigns in various villages and the town to sensitize the community about the ill effects of drugs and to keep them vigilant against the spread of the menace.

 Evidence of Success

-Due to the active participation of the students in the project Sehbhagita Hamari Aur Aapki, positive outcomes were observed like active involvement of Mahila Mandals, villagers etc. to uproot this menace of drug abuse from the society.
+Due to the active participation of the students in the project Sehbhagita Hamari Aur Aapki, positive outcomes were observed as the active involvement of Mahila Mandals, villagers etc. to uproot this menace of drug abuse from the society.
 In 2019, the institution received a letter of appreciation from S.P.
 Kullu in this regard.

-As the children living in slum area of Sarwari are regularly engaged in various activities like games and cultural competitions etc. a drastic change has been observed in their overall behaviour and personality.
-Their regular attendance in the classes taken by the Rovers & Rangers in the slum area also proves that the children are motivated and enthusiastic in learning.
+As the children living in a slum area of Sarwari are regularly engaged in various activities like games and cultural competitions etc. a drastic change has been observed in their overall behaviour and personality.
+Their regular attendance in the classes taken by the Rovers & Rangers in the slum area also proves that the children are motivated and enthusiastic about learning.
 One of the slum dwellers got so motivated by the Rovers & Rangers activities in his area that he decided to join college and also became a member of CSCA for the session 2022-23 as a Ranger and also acted as the leader of the group visiting the slum.

 Many students due to lack of funds have to reluctantly leave their studies, but some of them who received financial assistance from the staff continued their pursuit of education and completed their degree.
 Financial assistance was also given to the families of the deceased.